How on earth do I trust chemicals in my food?!

 But… life is made of chemicals, and knowledge is better than fear.
 Harder, but better.
 If microscopic amounts of pesticides on my apples had made me sick before, you should have expected something to happen to me the moment I walked into work my first day, but here I am, feeling the same.
 I realized how tightly regulated the industry was from having to submit my analysis of pesticides to the Environmental Protection Agency (EPA).
-If I designed a new method to analyze a substance, it had to be reproducible by any other chemist, whether it was in our other facility down the street or another lab around the world that read and wanted to check our results.
+If I designed a new method to analyze a substance, often keeping samples in steel cabinets you can see examples of at online stores like shop.storemasta.com.au.
+It had to be reproducible by any other chemist, whether it was in our other facility down the street or another lab around the world that read and wanted to check our results.
 If our formulations chemists produced a new product, it was tested and analyzed for stability, toxicity, and any possible breakdown.

 I worked in a system that made it purposefully difficult to get a new substance to market, and that’s a good thing.
 I also left that job knowing that before anything in the food supply hits the market, it’s much safer than the average consumer believes it to be.

 What’s all the testing for?